Lisa Truong Helps Mothers Out With Diapers

 - Happier families, since kids who get frequent diaper changes don’t get painful diaper rash, fever, loss of appetite or vomiting, herpes, staphylococci, urinary tract infections, jaundice or renal failure.

 - More opportunities to thrive, for both the child and the parents.
 Parents need to work.
 Kids need to learn.
-A supply of clean diapers is required to attend most childcare programs.
+A supply of clean diapers is required to attend most childcare programs like Little Angels childcare.
 Parents who have enough diapers are more able to be gainfully employed."

 It's amazing what can happen when mothers set their minds on helping.
 We become nucleation sites, facilitators, magnets, conductors, and focal points for charity.
 And, ultimately, charity is the only glue that will hold this world together.
 We have a powerful role ... and a really beneficial one as well.
 Says Lisa about how giving makes a giver feel, "Giving back is one of the best feelings in the world.
 I think for a lot of us it is really easy to focus on things and experiences that we don't have—whether that's a new car or the latest gadget, exotic vacation, etc. Giving back, even in a small way, can give you much needed perspective and gratitude for what you already have.
 Want to teach your children about sharing kindness with others?
 Involve them in your efforts—it makes them feel good, too, and the experiences will be something they remember as they grow up."